Field Breaks Art Club

 Once you have signed up to a class, you will receive a confirmation by email.

-Materials list and a Zoom link and an image to work from will be forwarded a few days before the workshop - please print this out beforehand if you can, however if you have no access to a printer, you will be able to see Hazel's throughout the workshop on your screen.
+Materials list, Zoom link and an image to work from will be forwarded a few days before the workshop - please print this out beforehand if you can, however if you have no access to a printer, you will be able to see Hazel's throughout the workshop on your screen.

 Please note - If you do not receive the link before the workshop, please do email or contact us, as the email may have gone astray - if you wait until after the workshop has taken place, unfortunately we cannot offer a refund